Institute for Health Metrics and Evaluation: Population Health Metrics Research Consortium project

-Malaria Control Policy Assessment project
+Malaria Control Policy Assessment Project

 The Malaria Control Policy Assessment project evaluates the effectiveness of malaria-control interventions in Uganda and Zambia by analyzing their effect on child mortality and producing estimates at the national and local levels.

-United States public health research
+United States Public Health Research

-IHME conducts US research, including estimates of mortality, life expectancy, risk factors, health disparities, and disease prevalence.
+IHME conducts American research, including estimates of mortality, life expectancy, risk factors, health disparities, and disease prevalence.
 IHME has compiled national and local health trends and integrated multiple data sources to monitor disparities in chronic diseases.

 A 2013 report, the State of US Health, looked at trends in premature deaths due to injury or disease, and demonstrated the major health threat stemming from behavioral risk factors such as poor diet and sedentary lifestyles.
 It concluded that dietary factors cause more deaths each year than cancer or smoking.
 The results included life expectancy trends broken down by state and county.

 First Lady Michelle Obama cited the research in her campaign to improve Americans' diets and increase their level of physical activity.

 A paper published in the journal Population Health Metrics in June 2011 showed that life expectancy was rising in some poorer US counties – especially in the South – a surprising result which was widely discussed.

 Other research projects include the Salud Mesoamérica 2015 Initiative, which focuses on inequalities in health outcomes and access in southern Mexico and Central America; Gavi Full Country Evaluations, which evaluates immunization programs in Bangladesh, India, Mozambique, Uganda and Zambia; and HealthRise, a partnership with Medtronic Philanthropy to evaluate programs targeting diabetes and heart disease, and sponsor small grants to make improvements.

 In 2014, IHME announced the establishment of the University of Washington Center for Demography and Economics of Aging, funded by the National Institute on Aging (NIA).
 It is one of 14 NIA Demography Centers at leading universities and policy organizations around the United States.